 Dee Marcoux is no stranger to getting things done.
 When she sees an opportunity for improvement or a problem that needs solving, she acts.
 Being complacent simply isn’t in her nature.
-It’s that determination and drive that inspired Dee to recently give $500,000 to The Ottawa Hospital — a match gift she hopes will inspire others to join her in making charitable donations to our hospital in honour of our healthcare workers.
+It’s that determination and drive that inspired Dee to give $500,000 to The Ottawa Hospital in December 2020— a match gift that inspired others to join her in honouring our healthcare workers.

 Resilient from early on

 Growing up, Dee’s father served in the Royal Canadian Navy and her family was transferred often.
 By the time she finished high school, she had attended a dozen schools in both Great Britain and Canada, two of which were right here in Ottawa.
 As a result, she became fiercely independent, resilient, an adept problem solver, and excellent at managing change.

 It wasn’t until Dee attended Queen’s University in 1966, one of only four women in the undergraduate engineering program, that she finally spent four consecutive years in one place.
 She was drawn to metallurgy and mining, and in 1970, became the university’s first female graduate in that program.
 After her first four years working in the field, Dee returned to Queen’s to get her MBA.

 For decades, Dee excelled in the oil and gas industry, rising through the ranks, becoming an executive in the male-dominated field.
 That didn’t seem to faze Dee, who has never shied away from marching to the beat of her own drum.
 In fact, she continued to follow her own path throughout her successful career.
 Her reputation for being able to tackle big problems and get companies back on track took her to mines in South Africa, Madagascar, and even the Australian outback.